- Sep 15, 2013

 I hope I'm not out of line but I have some questions about how to make the most of the weekend say in Charlotte.
 It will be one of my boys' 10th birthday and he really really wants to get in the garage or somewhere where he can meet the drivers...specifically Kyle Larson, Chase or Joey.
 My 8 year old and 7 year old would love it too...they are obsessed with NASCAR right now.

 Do you have to buy special tix packages to meet drivers, victory lane, garages, ect???
 What's the best way of doing this?

-You'll want to get pit passes.
+Thank you!!
+Very helpful post my friend!You'll want to get pit passes.
 Yes they cost extra with your tickets.
 Call the track they will gladly answer your questions just Google whatever track for their phone number.

 Take time to study seating charts on the track website and have that info handy when you are chatting with the sales rep. The lady I spoke with when I bought Roval tickets last year was very knowledgeable/helpful about various seating sections in relation to what we would be able to see best.